For making, baking, and decorating instructions, watch our Instructional Video above. Or take a look at our printable Instructional Chart.

 Do I have to knead my ClayLinks® print?

 You MUST knead your ClayLinks® patty before making your print.
-Our clay is quite soft to begin with, but it must be kneaded in order to activate and distribute the oils.
+Our clay is quite soft to begin with, but it must be kneaded in order to distribute the oils.
+This activates strong bonds when baked ensuring the long life of the print.
 Please don't skip this step!

-Take the patty of clay and "squish" it in your hands for a minute or two until you can tell it has softened.
+Take the patty of clay and knead it in your hands for a minute or two until you can tell it has softened.
 Once it is softened, roll the clay into a ball.